Be safe in the sun...

 applied or not applied frequently enough

-SKIN CANCER IS PREVENTABLE IF YOU PROTECT YOUR SKIN
+SKIN CANCER IS PREVENTABLE - JUST PROTECT!

 - Choose a sunscreen that's right for your skin type